johandahlberg/PiperWorkshop/tutorial.md

 [Need to login in on a interactive node - need to be able to run Java]

-To run a qscript you need to he vthe slurm-drmaa libraries on your library path.
+To run a qscript you need to add the the slurm-drmaa libraries on your library path.
 To get this run the following:

     export LD_LIBRARY_PATH=/sw/apps/build/slurm-drmaa/1.0.6/lib/:$LD_LIBRARY_PATH